Scenic Running Routes in Minneapolis

 It’s time to take your jog to the next level with beautiful city sights.
 Minneapolis enjoys the ideal combination of urban and natural environments that will leave any runner breathless, for more than one reason.

-Please note, because of the warming weather and new restrictions regarding COVID-19, a lot of Minnesotans are taking to the outdoors for a breath of fresh air and a break from their homes.
+Please note, because of the new restrictions regarding COVID-19, a lot of Minnesotans are taking to the outdoors for a breath of fresh air and a break from their homes.
 This means walkways and popular outdoor locations are likely to be busier than usual.
 Please continue to practice social distancing in these settings, remaining at least 6 feet away from passerbys and others near you.

 Trails and routes for those of all skill levels are scattered across Minneapolis and nearby areas.
 Not only will you find the perfect route for your personal capabilities, you will also enjoy breathtaking views along the way.
 Here are our top 5 recommended running destinations for the best scenery that Minneapolis has to offer.